Above: Cologne at dusk, 26 May 2016 (6D1).

 Every year UNESCO-Welterbetag (UNESCO World Heritage Day) in Germany is celebrated on the first Sunday in June.
-Out of 44 in total, I highlight the following 30-plus Germany UNESCO World Heritage Sites (WHS) which I’ve visited.
-Every item in the list below can be clicked.
+Out of the 46 inscribed sites so far in the country, I highlight the following 30 Germany UNESCO World Heritage Sites (WHS).

 - Aachen Cathedral (Aachener Dom)